Wentz, Howard lead Eagles past Bears 22-14

+PHILADELPHIA (AP) — When they needed it most, the Philadelphia Eagles made all the plays.

-PHILADELPHIA (AP) — Carson Wentz threw for 239 yards and one touchdown, Jordan Howard ran for 82 yards and a score and the Philadelphia Eagles held on for a 22-14 victory over the Chicago Bears on Sunday.
+Carson Wentz threw for 239 yards and one touchdown, Jordan Howard ran for 82 yards and a score and the Eagles held on for a 22-14 victory over the Chicago Bears on Sunday.

 The Bears had just 9 yards in the first half and trailed 19-0 before David Montgomery had a pair of 1-yard TD runs to make it a one-possession game in the fourth quarter.

 But Philadelphia put it away with 16-play, 69-yard drive capped by Jake Elliott’s 38-yard field goal.
-Wentz completed all four of his third-down passes on the drive for first downs.
+Wentz completed all four of his third-down passes on the drive for first downs, and the Eagles held the ball for 8:14.

+“We stayed on the field,” Wentz said.
+“Those third downs were huge for us.”

+Dallas Goedert turned a screen on third-and-9 into a 16-yard gain.
+Miles Sanders had a 15-yard reception on third-and-12 and Alshon Jeffery bounced back from two big drops to make a 13-yard catch on third-and-3.

 The Eagles (5-4) have won two in a row after a pair of lopsided losses.